-This guide is not reflecting all the things the city has to offer (we still need to check out a lot of things, including Game of Thrones and Giant Causeway Tours), but is about how you could spend a nice couple of days in Belfast, doing things and going places we have tested and approved!
+This guide is not yet reflecting all the things the city has to offer (as this post still needs to be updated with the magical Game of Thrones filming locations tour we went on, a few places to eat, beautiful street art locations and our trip to the beach and Portballintrae), but is about how you could spend a nice couple of days in Belfast, doing things and going places we have tested and approved!

 What to do in Belfast